Corkery, Missouri

-Corkery is an extinct town in Dallas and Laclede counties, in the U.S. state of Missouri.
+Corkery is an unincorporated place in Dallas and Laclede counties, in the U.S. state of Missouri.
 The GNIS classifies it as a populated place.
-The community area is located on a ridge surrounded on three sides by an entrenched meander of the Niangua River which is about 300 feet below the ridgetop.
+The now extinct community is located on a ridge surrounded on three sides by an entrenched meander of the Niangua River which is about 300 feet below the ridgetop.
 The location is only accessible by road from Laclede County.

+The immediate area is known today as a resort destination for canoeing and camping, north of the popular recreational region of Bennett Springs.